Northeast Zone Fishing

 LONG CREEK POND, CAVENDER POND: trout

 Both ponds are fair fishing and are open all year.
-Cavender pond has had both legal and trophy-sized trout stocked.
+Cavender pond was recently stocked with trophy-sized trout stocked.

 LUGER POND: hatchery rainbow trout